 Modified an order to include a medical provision.

-The State modified an existing current support order to address health insurance coverage for the child(ren).
+The State modified an existing current support order to address health care coverage for the child(ren).

 Located or all appropriate locate action in a MEO.

-In a Medical Enforcement Only (MEO) case, the NCP or putative father was located at the end of the audit period and there was not enough time left to take the next step; Or in a MEO the State took all the appropriate actions in an attempt to locate the NCP or putative father.
+In a Medical Enforcement Only (MEO) case, the NCP or alleged father was located at the end of the audit period and there was not enough time left to take the next step; or the State took all the appropriate actions to locate the NCP or alleged father.

 All appropriate actions to enforce.

-The case does not fall into one of the categories above, but the State has taken all the proper steps to enforce medical.
+The case does not fall into one of the categories above, but the State has taken all the proper steps to enforce medical (e.g. quarterly locate).

 The State established a new order during the audit period that did not contain a health care provision.